 You are Making a Difference by Funding Promising Research

-With dollars raised in 2014 we were able to make grants for these three worthy research projects:
+In our most recent grant-making cycle (see our grant process for details), we were able to make grants for these three worthy research projects:

 All this research you fund helps kick off ground-breaking work that can lead to treatments and quality-of-life changes that allow children and adults with CP to better reach their full potential.
 Thank you so much for your support!